 Is the R2 worthwhile?
 Absolutely!
 It is a very well thought out and assembled package.
 Like I said above, it has everything you need to add to your existing telescope to get started viewing the very first night.
 Can you buy better accessories than the ones supplied in the package?
 Certainly, and many prefer to go the route of sourcing the individual components themselves to save some money or to upgrade to better components.
 But this requires a bit more knowledge of what to buy and how to put it all together.
 And you will have to purchase many of these components on-line from multiple sellers.
 OCT has taken all of the hassle and uncertainty out of the process.
 And their web site has detailed instructions on how to assemble everything, a FAQ section, a guide to the camera menu and suggested starting settings for planetary and DSO objects.
 In addition, Mike Fowler at OCT has a good reputation for providing telephone support to help get you started.

 If you are interested in this camera below is a direct link to purchase it online along with the battery and 9" LCD monitor that I use myself.
-As an Amazon Associate I can earn from qualifying purchases through my site with no additional cost to you which this helps to defray the cost of this website.
+Links are Amazon Associate links.
+You can also purchase from Orange County Telescope or many other astronomy retailers.